bmuschko/gradle-kubernetes-plugin/README.md

 Code is considered done-done when all checks have passed, code can be compiled, and at the very least unit and integration tests have been added to address the new code.

-## Project Structure

-The package structure of your project should begin with your gradle `group` followed by the projects name.
-As part of building your project we will scan through its sources and ensure this pattern is met.
-For example: if your group is `com.github.gradle` and you're adding a project named `calamari` then the package structure of that project must look like `com/github/gradle/calamari`.

-If you're adding a project whose name contains non-alphabetic characters then those characters will be converted to forward-slashes when running the previously mentioned check.
-For example: if your project is named `tuna-casserole` then your package structure would look like `com/github/gradle/tuna/casserole.

 ## Additional Resources